-DUI Defense Attorneys in Butler County
+DUI Defense Attorneys With Extensive Experience

 DUI checkpoints are police-planned stops, which are usually set up during events or holidays to check for suspected drunk drivers.
 Not all cars are stopped during this process, though officers typically follow a sequence, stopping every other car or every third or fourth car.
 At these checkpoints, drivers are checked for signs of drug or alcohol impairment, including slurred speech or the scent of alcohol.
 However, police must have reason to believe a driver was drinking before performing a breath test.